kouamdestin/Learn-the-basics-of-Spark-AR-by-creating-your-FanMask-filter/README.md

 > You can also go to google, search for Spark AR studio and choose the first result to go to the download site.

 2. **Install Spark AR Player** which is available on the Google Play Store for Android devices and on the Apple App Store for iPhones.
 You will also find this app in the middle of the page https://sparkar.facebook.com/ar-studio/download/.
-From your smartphone, you will have to click on one of the two download buttons (one for iOS and another for Android) located under "** Get the Spark AR Player **", because from your computer, nothing will happen. .
+From your smartphone, you will have to click on one of the two download buttons (one for iOS and another for Android) located under "**Get the Spark AR Player**", because from your computer, nothing will happen.

 ![](images/33.PNG)